venksrid001/cowrie/architecture-design.md

 - Text Editor that allows for saving and editing files within the Cowrie file system
 - Dynamic implementation for the 'locate' command

 The locate command is used to search for files and directories by their names.
-The locate command will print the absolute path of all files and directories that matches the search pattern and for which the user has read permissions.
+The locate command will print the absolute path of all files and directories that matches the search pattern for which the user has read permissions.

 ## 2. References